CDRNet: Accurate Cup-to-Disc Ratio Measurement with Tight Bounding Box Supervision in Fundus Photography Using Deep Learning: Experiments

 \subsection{Methods for comparison}

-In the experiments, we evaluated the performance of the proposed network for CDR measurement and OC and OD segmentation in fundus images.
-We also compared it against the FSIS approach \cite{ronneberger2015u}, which employs pixel-wise annotations for image segmentation.
-This method has been widely used for CDR measurement in fundus images and achieves the state-of-the-art performance for both CDR measurement and OC and OD segmentation.
-Furthermore, to demonstrate the benefits of introducing bounding-box regression in the proposed network, we considered the WSIS approach developed in \cite{wang2021bounding} for comparison.
+In the experiments, we evaluated the performance of the proposed CDRNet for CDR measurement and OC and OD segmentation in fundus images.
+We also compared it against the FSIS approach \cite{ronneberger2015u}, which has been widely used for CDR measurement in fundus images and achieves the state-of-the-art performance for both CDR measurement and OC and OD segmentation.
+For the proposed approach using weakly supervised learning based on tight bounding box annotations, the FSIS approach can be served as the upper bound of its performance for both CDR measurement and OC and OD segmentation due to the use of fully supervised learning based on costly pixel-wise annotations.
+Furthermore, we considered two methods for comparison, both of which also consider tight bounding box supervision.
+The first method is the WSIS approach developed in \cite{wang2021bounding}.
 It has been demonstrated to outperform several WSIS methods in the literature and achieves segmentation performance close to the FSIS approach.
-Finally, to investigate the advantages of using weakly supervised image segmentation, we also considered RetinaNet \cite{lin2017focal} for comparison.
+This WSIS approach is considered in this study to demonstrate the benefits of introducing bounding-box regression in the proposed network.
+The second method is RetinaNet \cite{lin2017focal}.
 It is a well-known single-stage object detector, which has got the state-of-the-art performance in object detection.
+RetinaNet conducts only box regression for object detection, thus cannot make the image segmentation prediction.
+It is considered in this study to investigate the advantages of including weakly supervised image segmentation in the proposed approach.

 In FSIS and WSIS, the predicted CDR values was calculated from the predicted OC and OD masks, by first converting the predicted masks into bounding boxes.
 Similar as the proposed network, RetinaNet adopts the bounding-box regression predictions with highest classification scores to get CDR values.
 Note RetinaNet is an object detector, thus there are no image segmentation results.